 Molecular targets are one of the criteria for the classification of drugs.
 Here the drugs are classified based on their target molecule.
 In the body, macromolecules are the primary targets of drugs.
 Once a drug is ingested, it will bind to some macromolecules to generate a biological response.
 Such macromolecules are called target molecules or drug targets.

-We know enzymes as a biological catalyst which hastens the biochemical reaction within a living system.
-Enzymes are protein molecules which are also a drug target.
-Another drug-target is the receptors that help with the communication of cells of the body.
-The drug interactions with these molecules explain the drug action.
+We know enzymes as biological catalysts which hasten biochemical reactions within a living system.
+Enzymes are protein molecules which are also a drug targets.
+Another drug-target are the receptors that help with the communication of cells of the body.
+The drug interactions with these molecules explain the drugs action.
 Here we will discuss enzymes and receptors as drug targets.

 Enzymes as Drug Targets

 The catalytic function of an enzyme can be explained with the help of its properties.
-Enzymes have active sites which provide a binding site for the substrates where it is attacked by the reagent.
+Enzymes have active sites which provide a binding site for the substrates where the reagent attacks it.
 Additionally, enzymes offer functional groups that will attack the substrate necessary for the chemical reactions.

 A drug-enzyme interaction will interrupt this catalytic action and such drugs are called enzyme inhibitors.
 An enzyme inhibitor drug can accomplish this by interfering with the active site of the enzyme.
 There are two types of inhibitor drugs- competitive inhibitors and non-competitive inhibitors.